edheltzel/flightdeck-esbuild/README.md

 All version of Flightdeck use a NodeJS ecosystem.
 So a very minimal and basic knowledge of Node should be had when using Flightdeck as your launchpad.

-> In the future, we plan to include Docker and make all Flightdeck starters available as Yeoman and/or NPM packages.
+> In the future, we plan to include Docker and make all Flightdeck starters available as a Yeoman and/or NPM package.

 ### Prerequisites

-We are assuming that you already have Node and NPM installed on your system.
+We are assuming that you already have Node and NPM installed on your system and that you have a basic understanding of Git.

-#### Install Dependencies
+#### Dependencies

-I would It is highly suggested you enable Node's [corepack](https://nodejs.org/api/corepack.html) – this way you do not need to install or manage separate package managers for Node and all the `pnpm` commands work out-of-the-box.
+We use `pnpm` as our package manager and we highly suggested that you enable Node's [corepack](https://nodejs.org/api/corepack.html), this way all the `pnpm` commands are supported out-of-the-box.

-Read more about Corepack on Node's documentation site - [Node Docs](https://nodejs.org/api/corepack.html).

-> Please note this most likely will not be at the latest version – At the time of this writing PNPM is at [v7.5.0](https://github.com/pnpm/pnpm/releases).
+> Please be aware that this certainly won't be the most recent version of PNPM and as of this writing, PNPM is at version [7.5.0](https://github.com/pnpm/pnpm/releases).

-Also, You can swap `pnpm` in favor of `yarn` or `npm` - just make sure you edit the `package.json` to suite your needs.
+Also, You can swap `pnpm` in favor of `yarn` or `npm`

 - pnpm